dwarvesf/handbook/guides/check-in-at-office.md

 ## Checking-in

-Head over to **🏢・lobby** channel.
+Head over to **`🏢・lobby`** channel.
 Type "gm" (short for "good morning") and hit send.
-That’s it—you’re officially checked in for the day.
+That’s it, you’re officially checked in for the day.

 ## Earning your ICY tokens